Bear Of The Day: Six Flags (SIX)

 Six Flags was forced to file for chapter 11 bankruptcy in 2009 because of its excessive leverage going into the financial crisis.
 The parks weren’t able to sustain demand, and cash-flows were unable to match debt obligations.
 The company was handed over to bondholders who recapitalized the company and brought them out of the ashes.

 Today the theme park giant has amassed almost as much debt as its pre-bankruptcy levels.
 Six Flags is operating quarter to quarter, just hoping that they will have enough income to cover the massive interest expense, which made up 63% of last year’s interest expense.
-The business's financials are hanging by a thread.
+The coronavirus scare could be the catalyst of a second bankruptcy, and this time it could be a complete liquidation of assets (chapter 7 bankruptcy).

 Coronavirus Impact